PreternaturalAI/CLI-release/README.md

 - `--verbose`: Enable verbose logging
 - `--isolated`: Prioritises building standalone Xcode projects instead of the referenced projects in an Xcode Workspace
 - `--update-developer-team`: Autoconfigure the developer team for Xcode projects.
 Warning - this option updates the Xcode project with a new developer team
-- `--attempt-automatic-fixes`: If build fails for a project or workspace, attempts to fix the build by updating code signing and dependecies.
+- `--attempt-automatic-fixes`: If build fails for a project or workspace, attempts to fix the build by updating code signing and dependencies.
 This does not update the original Xcode project or workspace, it makes a temporary copy and tries updating and building the temporary copy
+- `--architectures <architectures>`: Comma-separated list of architectures to build for (e.g., 'arm64,x86_64')
+- `--configuration <configuration>`: Build configuration (debug or release).
+Default is debug

 Example:
 ```
-preternatural build --build-all-platforms --update-developer-team
+preternatural build --build-all-platforms --update-developer-team --architectures arm64,x86_64 --configuration release
 ```

 ### Clone